 If you’ve got a garden in full swing, going vegetarian can drastically cut your monthly food budget.

-Adding extra high calorie, filling veggies and legumes- such as potatoes or beans- can stretch your recipes while reducing costs.
+Adding extra high calorie, filling veggies and legumes- such as potatoes or beans- can stretch your recipes while saving you money on grocery costs.
 If your standard chili recipe calls for a pound of meat you can safely cut that in half and up the amount of beans and still get a full pot that is very filling.
 This goes true for all meat dishes- Reduce the portion size if your meat item and add in extra, less expensive side dishes.

 Also consider taking meat out of a few meals each week.
 You don’t have to go full vegetarian unless you want to, but cutting the meat from 3-4 meals per week will save you on your grocery bill.